HeartValveLab/CalciumAnalysis/PhaseMatching/README.md

 ### Loading GUI
 1. Setting up with a clone of this repository
-    a.
-Open MATLAB
+    1. Open MATLAB
-    b.
-Navigate to the folder you cloned this repository to
+    2. Navigate to the folder you cloned this repository to
-    c.
-On the file explorer panel to the left, right click on PhaseMatching and add it to path
+    3. On the file explorer panel to the left, right click on PhaseMatching and add it to path
-    d.
-Type in the command prompt `PhaseMatching_App` to open phase matching GUI
+    4. Type in the command prompt `PhaseMatching_App` to open phase matching GUI
 2. Or setting up with a copy of PhaseMatching.exe
-    a.
-Run the PhaseMatching.exe installer
+    1. Run the PhaseMatching.exe installer
-    b.
-Follow prompts for installation
+    2. Follow prompts for installation
-    c.
-Run the installed application
+    3. Run the installed application

 ### Using GUI
 1. Initiate the input files and select a reference frame to match
-    a. `Browse` for your working directory with the input tiff files
+    1. `Browse` for your working directory with the input tiff files
-    b. `Browse` for your input tiff files - the code supports up to three channels
+    2. `Browse` for your input tiff files - the code supports up to three channels
-    c.
-Select the channel to be used for phase matching
+    3. Select the channel to be used for phase matching
-    d.
-Select the frame to be used as a reference for phase matching
+    4. Select the frame to be used as a reference for phase matching
-    e.
-Click `Set` to lock in variables and verify output figure to be used as reference
+    5. Click `Set` to lock in variables and verify output figure to be used as reference
 2. Perform a preliminary phase match
-    a.
-Click `Run` to perform phase matching on whole image.
+    1. Click `Run` to perform phase matching on whole image.
 The `NumScales` parameter can be tuned depending on input file size
-    b.
-Click `Find Peaks` to determine the location of the phase matched frames. `MinPeakHeight` and `MinPeakProminence` can be tuned if the user wishes to detect more or less peaks
+    2. Click `Find Peaks` to determine the location of the phase matched frames. `MinPeakHeight` and `MinPeakProminence` can be tuned if the user wishes to detect more or less peaks
-    c.
-Verify with the figure that all relevant peaks have been detected
+    3. Verify with the figure that all relevant peaks have been detected
 3. Perform a region-specific phase matching
-    a.
-Select either temporal, spatial, or hybrid correction option
+    1. Select either temporal, spatial, or hybrid correction option
-        i.
-Temporal considers the sequential order of neighbouring frames ii.
-Spatial picks the best neighbour
+        1. Temporal considers the sequential order of neighbouring frames
+        2. Spatial picks the best neighbour
-        iii.
-Hybrid allows the user to choose for close calls within a threshold
+        3. Hybrid allows the user to choose for close calls within a threshold
-    b.
-Indicate the number of additional frames to pad the time sequence with
+    2. Indicate the number of additional frames to pad the time sequence with
-    c.
-If using spatial correction, specify the number of neighbours around the peak to be checked
+    3. If using spatial correction, specify the number of neighbours around the peak to be checked
-    d.
-If using hybrid correction, specify the threshold for requiring manual input.
+    4. If using hybrid correction, specify the threshold for requiring manual input.
 NOTE: the lower the value, the more manual correction that may need to be done
-    e.
-After pressing `Run`, you will be required to draw a region of interest for the phase matching algorithm to target
+    5. After pressing `Run`, you will be required to draw a region of interest for the phase matching algorithm to target
-    f.
-If you selected the hybrid option, you will also be required to manually correct by selecting on the pop up menu which image you think matches the reference better
+    6. If you selected the hybrid option, you will also be required to manually correct by selecting on the pop up menu which image you think matches the reference better
 4. Save output
-    a.
-Select the output file type
+    1. Select the output file type
-        i.
-Individual tifs saves each frame as a separate tif file ii.
-Single phase saves only the phase you are interested in iii.
-All saves the phase of interest with some padding iv.
-Session settings allows you to easily rerun code in a script
+        1. Individual tifs saves each frame as a separate tif file
+        2. Single phase saves only the phase you are interested in
+        3. All saves the phase of interest with some padding
+        4. Session settings allows you to easily rerun code in a script
+    2. Click `Save`

 ### Script
 1. Clone this repository